 16 Top-Rated Tourist Attractions in Wyoming

 The Wild West comes alive in Wyoming.
-It's one of the most sparsely populated states in the US and a land of rugged landscapes, rich tribal legend, rodeos, ranches, cowboy towns, and some of the world's great wilderness areas.
+It's one of the most sparsely populated states in the US and a land of rugged landscapes, rich tribal legends, rodeos, ranches, cowboy towns, and some of the world's great wilderness areas.

 Further afield, you can explore red-walled gorges; hot springs; historic prairie towns; pioneer museums; and the historical attractions of Wyoming's capital, Cheyenne.
 With all this wilderness and wide-open space, outdoor adventures abound.
 Wyoming offers excellent hiking, mountain biking, kayaking, climbing, and fishing, as well as some of the best skiing in North America.